qawemlilo/prompt/README.md

  - required (Boolean) - flag to indicated if input is required.
  - validate (Function) - a function that accepts a string and returns a boolean value after testing it.
  - filter (Function) - a function that accepts a string and returns it after doing operations on it.

+### Methods
+Simple-prompt only has 2 methods:

+ - .create {Function} - Initializes the prompt and returns the main object
+ - .then {Function}(callback {Function}) - Mimicks a promise callback method that accepts a function which takes 2 arguments, error and a return value, respectively.

 ### Testing
 ```